qcs-create2024/qcs-create2024.github.io/about_summer_school.md

 The second annual QCS Summer School took place at the University of Waterloo July 20-24, 2026.
 We welcomed a larger group of students than we had last year for an exciting week of networking, technical talks, and workshops.
 Our students took on an ambitious hands-on training exercise in which student groups pitched mock research proposals to address an existing gap in climate research.
 The week concluded with a fantastic student poster session and cash prize announcements!

 ### Student poster session
 Our dedicated QCS students prepared posters on their exciting QCS research and presented them at a poster session on July 24th.
-Check out the poster archive (coming soon!), and stay tuned for the complete collection of abstracts (.pdf) from the 2026 Summer School.
+Check out the [poster archive](https://qcs-create2024.github.io/assets/posters2026/posters2026/), and stay tuned for the complete collection of abstracts (.pdf) from the 2026 Summer School.

 ### Summer School materials and schedule
 The group project info and related materials can be accessed [here](https://github.com/qcs-create2024/qcs-create2024.github.io/tree/master/assets/project2026).